How Much Does Cabinet Refacing Cost?

 When venturing into a cabinet refacing project, there are additional options to improve the appearance of a kitchen or bathroom.
 Refinishing a countertop is a popular option, but homeowners may also want to update some cabinet accessories, hardware, or mirrors.

-If you’re updating very old cabinets, it’s worth considering updating laminate countertops simultaneously.
+If a homeowner is updating very old cabinets, it’s worth considering updating laminate countertops simultaneously.
 Once the cabinets pop with a fresh finish, the countertops may stick out like a sore thumb.
-Depending on the size and kind of counters, refacing with new laminate costs around $400.
-Make sure to match the colors so everything in the kitchen blends well.
+Depending on the size and kind of counters, refinishing costs between $300 and $500, while replacing them will cost closer to $1,875 to $4,350.
+Homeowners will want to make sure they match the colors so everything in the kitchen blends well.

 Refacing cabinets is only one way to bring up the kitchen’s appeal.
-Many homeowners also opt to add under-the-cabinet lighting, crown molding, or glass inserts (which usually costs between $100 and $400 per linear foot).
+Many homeowners also opt to add under-the-cabinet lighting (around $200 to $300 per light), crown molding (around $7 to $16 per linear foot), or glass inserts (around $100 and $300 per linear foot).
 Additional upgrades could include hideaway trash cans, built-in wine racks, or new lazy Susans.
-Ask your local contractors which other services they offer and at what price.
+Homeowners can ask their local contractors which other services they offer and at what price.

+The cost to replace hardware on a kitchen cabinet typically falls between $100 and $1,000, depending on the style chosen. hat cost can increase to as high as $10,000 for custom or antique hardware.
 Replacing the cabinets’ knobs or handles could be essential to the overall upgrade since some hardware clearly dates itself.
-Prices range widely for new handles, so you could pay from $1 up to $100 per piece.
+Prices range widely for new handles, so a homeowner could pay from $1 up to $100 per piece.
 Hinges are a much cheaper piece of hardware that usually cost between $1 and $25 each.

 Cabinet Mirror Replacement